eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift/README.md

 }
 ```

-### Holder's consensus, Handling of a valid authorization request
+### Holder's consent, handling of a valid authorization request

 After receiving a valid authorization wallet has to process it.
 Depending on the type of request this means

-* For a SIOPv2 authentication request, wallet must get holder's consensus and provide an `id_token`
 * For a OpenID4VP authorization request,
     * wallet should check whether holder has claims that can fulfill verifier's requirements
     * let the holder choose which claims will be presented to the verifier and form a `vp_token`
-* For a combined SIOP & OpenID4VP request, wallet should perform both actions described above.

 This functionality is a wallet concern and it is not supported directly by the library